vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 **Tips**

+* wpscan scans the themes, plugins by passive scanning, if we are not finding anything, it might be good idea to do scanning with all plugins (ap) and all themes (at).
+Sometimes, plugin may fake their version, so probably, good idea to readme and check for vulns.
 * If we have found a username and password of wordpress with admin privileges, we can upload a php meterpreter.
 One of the possible ways is to go to Appearance > Editor > Edit 404 Template.
 * The configuration of worpdress is normally speaking stored in **wp-config.php**.
 If you are able to download it, you might be lucky and be able to loot plaintext username and passwords to the database or wp-admin page.
 * If the website is vulnerable for SQL-Injection.
 We should be able to extract the wordpress users and their password hashes.
 However, if the password hash is not crackable.
 Probably, check the wp-posts table as it might contain some hidden posts.